 The vibrating target consists of an audio speaker, which has an FR4 reinforced plate tied to its membrane.
-The size of the rectangular reflecting plate is 26 x 30cm.
-The speaker is driven by a general purpose audio amplifier, whose input is connected to a sinusoidal signal generator.
+The size of the rectangular reflecting plate is $26 \text{ cm} \times 30 \text{ cm}$.
+The speaker is driven by a general-purpose audio amplifier, whose input is connected to a sinusoidal signal generator.
 For sensing the amplitude of the induced vibration, a mechanical sensor consisting of a potentiometer was included in the fixture, with the wiper tied to the vibrating plate.
-A drawing of the entire vibrating target fixture, including the mechanical sensor can be observed in Figure 10.
+A drawing of the entire vibrating target fixture, including the mechanical sensor can be observed in Figure 11.

-Figure 10.
-Vibrating target mechanical fixture drawing.
+Figure 11. (a) Vibrating target mechanical fixture drawing.
 An audio speaker is used as the vibrating element, with a metallic plate mounted on the dust cap.
-A linear potentiometer is used to sense the vibration amplitude.
-The assembled fixture mounted on a tripod is shown in the inlet photography.
+A linear potentiometer is used to sense the vibration amplitude. (b) Photography of the assembled mechanical fixture mounted on a tripod.

 The vibrating target was placed at a distance of approximately 3 m from the radar.
 A sinusoidal signal of 12 Hz frequency was applied to the inputs of the speaker.
-The results of the vibration monitoring can be seen in Figure 11.
+The results of the vibration monitoring can be seen in Figure 12.
 FFT is performed based on the data captured from a length of 256 pulses.
 The observed harmonics are presumed to be of mechanical origin.